Arm pain is often related to a poor setup at the computer; a repetitive strain injury is in the making.

 Fifty percent of Americans are taking these sorts of medicines, not knowing that anticholinergic side effects are accumulative and very serious.
 Together they form a large part of the third most deadly disease on Earth; iatrogenic, doctor-caused disease.
 That is far worse than arm pain.

-Bernard Preston is a semi-retired chiropractor, passionate about better health, and things green.
+Bernard Preston is a semi-retired chiropractor, passionate about better health, and things green; arm pain is still an every day complaint in the clinic.

 He has published six books, available on this site and is busy with his seventh: the first married pope in a thousand years.
-Hence he knows about the setup at the computer; he spends long hours there and would be suffering from arm pain too if he wasn't smart.
+Hence he knows about the setup at the computer; he spends long hours there and would be suffering from arm and shoulder too if he wasn't smart.